maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/ways-to-vote/vote-by-mail.md

 ---
 title: "How Do I Vote by Mail?"
 published: true
-weight: 1
+weight: 2
 section: "ways-to-vote"
 priority: Minor
 ---

-##**Request a vote-by-mail ballot from your [County Elections Office.](http://www.sos.ca.gov/elections/voting-resources/new-voters/county-elections-offices/)**
+> Request a vote-by-mail ballot from your [County Elections Office.](http://www.sos.ca.gov/elections/voting-resources/new-voters/county-elections-offices/)

 Make sure that you send in your request so that it’s received by the Elections Office _**no later**_ than 7 days before the election by 5 PM.
 For this **[INSERT Election Type]** election the request is due on **[INSERT Day, Month Date, Year]**.